edmundsj/hardsync/README.md

 ## Supported Targets
 All targets are support both on the client- and device- side.
-That being said, the `cpp`, and `arduino` targets are intended to be used on the device-side, and the `python` target is intended to be used on the client side.
+That being said, the `arduino` target are intended to be used on the device-side, and the `python` target is intended to be used on the host side.
-- `cpp`
 - `arduino`
 - `python`